apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. warning::
       In case you don't have physical server to "play with", you can use e.g. Oracle VirtualBox 6.1+ The requirement is that you enable "Enable Nested VT-x/AMD-V" as the Extended Feature on the System page of the Settings of the VM.
-      You will want to create a Vm of "Red Hat (64-bit)" type and 20+GB disk space.
+      You will want to create a Vm of "Red Hat (64-bit)" type and 40+GB disk space.
-      You will need to have 1 NIC in your VM, bridged to the NIC of your laptop/desktop (wifi or wired NIC, doesn't matter), and optimally to set Adapter Type="Paravirtualized Network (virtio-net)" for somewhat better network performance (Settings of VM, Network section, Adapter1, expand "Advanced settings").
+      You will need to have 1 NIC in your VM, bridged to the NIC of your laptop/desktop (wifi or wired NIC, doesn't matter), and optimally to set Adapter Type="Paravirtualized Network (virtio-net)" for somewhat better network performance (Settings of VM, Network section, Adapter1, expand "Advanced").
 Also, make sure you have allowed enough ram (6G+) and enough CPU cores (3+) for demo purposes.

 High level overview of the process